Emily Fields: Background

 In the television adaption, Emily's personality is almost the same as her book counterpart.
 She is the jock of the group and swims competitively at school.
 In the show, she is of Irish/Scottish, Korean and Filipino descent.
-She has long dark hair and brown eyes, and dresses fashionably.
-In addition, she is a lesbian, and has not been shown to be superstitious.
+She has long dark hair and brown eyes and dresses fashionably.
+In addition, she is a lesbian and is not superstitious.
 She eventually takes off the friendship bracelet Alison gave to her in an attempt to let go of her feelings for Alison.

 Season 1

 Emily was a former student at Rosewood High School in Rosewood, Pennsylvania, a star and a non-competitive swimmer.
-A year prior to the start of the series, Emily had been best friends with Alison DiLaurentis (Sasha Pieterse), a cruel popular girl who went missing one day.
+A year before the start of the series, Emily had been best friends with Alison DiLaurentis (Sasha Pieterse), a cruel popular girl who went missing one day.
 At the beginning of the school year, Emily befriends a girl named Maya St. Germain (Bianca Lawson), her new next-door neighbor whose family has moved into the old DiLaurentis house.
 Emily and Maya instantly bond, and the next day they kiss when Emily walks her home.
-With the appearance of "A", it is revealed that Emily is questioning her sexuality and may have been in love with Alison.
-After Maya stays over Emily's house for a night, Ben (Steven Krueger), Emily's boyfriend, senses that Emily is losing interest in him; he attempts to rape her in the school locker room, but is stopped by Toby (Keegan Allen).
+The appearance of "A" reveals that Emily is questioning her sexuality and may have been in love with Alison.
+After Maya stays over at Emily's house for a night, Ben (Steven Krueger), Emily's boyfriend, senses that Emily is losing interest in him; he attempts to rape her in the school locker room but is stopped by Toby (Keegan Allen).
 Grateful and not wanting to deal with her homosexuality, Emily grows closer to Toby, despite the warnings of her friends, who believe him to be "A"/Alison's killer.

-Emily goes with Toby to Homecoming, much to the dismay of her friends; Emily later admits to Toby that she really wanted to come with Maya.
+Emily goes with Toby to Homecoming, much to the dismay of her friends; Emily later admits to Toby that she wants to come with Maya.
 Convinced by her friends that Toby is dangerous, the two get into a physical confrontation; as Emily tries to run away, she trips and hits her head, falling unconscious.
 Toby drops her off at the hospital in Rosewood, which convinces Emily that he is innocent.
 When a tornado warning traps everyone inside the high school, Emily finds herself haunted by memories of Alison.
 That day, she is outed by Detective Darren Wilden (Bryce Johnson), who accuses her of destroying Alison's memorial in the park (when, in reality, Emily had been trying to salvage what she could from the wreckage).
 Emily tearfully confesses to her friends that she was in love with Alison; although surprised, they are instantly accepting of her being a lesbian.
 "A" later mails Emily's mother (Nia Peeples) a copy of the same picture of Emily and Maya kissing.
 Although devastated, she doesn't confront Emily about it, instead later showing it to Emily's father (Eric Steinberg) when he returns home from his tour of duty in Afghanistan.